 What is Free Cash Flow Yield (FCFY)

-Many stakeholders consider cash flow as a more accurate measure of a company’s performance compared to earnings since cash flow represents a firm’s ability to sustain its operations.
-Furthermore, free cash flow gives a company flexibility to increase its intrinsic value since the cash left over can be used for paying dividends and interest, reducing debt, acquisitions and future investments.
+Many stakeholders consider cash flow a more accurate measure of a company’s performance than earnings since cash flow represents a firm’s ability to sustain its operations.
+Furthermore, free cash flow gives the company flexibility to increase its intrinsic valueIntrinsic ValueIntrinsic value is defined as the net present value of all future free cash flows to equity (FCFE) generated by a company over the course of its existence.
+It reflects the true value of the company that underlies the stock, i.e. the amount of money that might be received if the company and all of its assets were sold today..
+One can use the cash left over to pay dividends and interest, reducing debt, acquisitions, and future investments.

 Calculation of Free Cash Flow Yield (FCFY)

-Free Cash Flow Yield Formula #1 (FCFE)
+Formula #1 (FCFE)

-- FCFY= Free Cash Flow to equity (FCFE) per share/Market Price per share
+- FCFY= Free Cash Flow to Equity (FCFE) per share/Market Price per share

 Non-cash operating expenses are added back since they are accounting expenses but not cash expenses.
 Further, non-recurring or non-operating income/expenses are excluded to derive recurring cash flow from core operations.
-For maintaining consistency in calculations, equity reinvestment needs are subtracted from the gross cash flow to arrive at free cash flow available to equity holders.
+Finally, for maintaining consistency in calculations, equity reinvestmentReinvestmentReinvestment is the process of investing the returns received from investment in dividends, interests, or cash rewards to purchase additional shares and reinvesting the gains.
+Investors do not opt for cash benefits as they are reinvesting their profits in their portfolio. needs are subtracted from the gross cash flow to arrive at free cash flow available to equity holders.

-Net capital expenditure is considered to arrive at the net cash outflow from investment in fixed assets.
-Again, since the increase in the working capital drain a firm’s cash flows while the decrease in working capital free up available cash flows, we are concerned with cash flow changes due to changes in working capital.
-To the extent, the firm finances this reinvestment by a mix of equity, debt and preferred equity, debt holders’ and preferred shareholders’ investment within this total reinvestment are subtracted to arrive at net reinvestment by equity.
+Net capital spending is considered to arrive at the net cash outflow from investment in fixed assets.
+Again, since the increase in the working capitalWorking CapitalWorking capital is the amount available to a company for day-to-day expenses.
+It's a measure of a company's liquidity, efficiency, and financial health, and it's calculated using a simple formula: "current assets (accounts receivables, cash, inventories of unfinished goods and raw materials) MINUS current liabilities (accounts payable, debt due in one year)" drain a firm’s cash flows while the decrease in working capital frees up available cash flows, we are concerned with cash flow changes due to changes in working capital.
+To the extent the firm finances this reinvestment by a mix of equity, debt, and preferred equity, debt holders’ and preferred shareholders’ investment within this total reinvestment are subtracted to arrive at net reinvestment by equity.

-Free Cash Flow Yield Formula #2 (FCFF)
+Formula #2 (FCFF)

-Free Cash Flow Yield calculation from a firm’s perspective (equity holders, preferred shareholders, and debt holders) is as follows:
+Free cash flow yield calculation from a firm’s perspective (equity holders, preferred shareholders, and debt holders) is as follows: –

 - FCFY= Free cash flow to firm (FCFF) /Enterprise Value

-- And Enterprise Value= Market Capitalization of equity+ Market value of preferred equity + Debt – Cash
+- And Enterprise ValueEnterprise ValueEnterprise value (EV) is the corporate valuation of a company, determined by using market capitalization and total debt.= Market Capitalization of equity+ Market value of preferred equity + Debit – Cash

-Free Cash Flow Yield calculation from a firm’s perspective represents free cash flow left to all claim holders against the investment made.
-Here investment is depicted by the Enterprise value which is the market value of investments by all the investors of the firm while market capitalization represents the market value of the portion owned by shareholders.
+From a firm’s perspective, this calculation represents free cash flow left to all claim holders against the investment made.
+Here, the investment is depicted by the enterprise value, which is the market value of investments by all the firm investors, while the market capitalizationMarket CapitalizationMarket capitalization is the market value of a company’s outstanding shares.
+It is computed as the product of the total number of outstanding shares and the price of each share. of the portion owned by shareholders.

-Since we are considering all claim holders, we need to add back to FCFE all the payments made to lenders and preferred shareholders like interest expense, net debt repayments, and preferred dividend.
+Since we are considering all claim holders, we need to add to FCFE all the payments made to lenders and preferred shareholders like interest expense, net debtNet DebtDebt minus cash and cash equivalents equals net debt, which is the amount of debt a company has in comparison to its liquid assets.
+It is a metric that is used to evaluate a firm's financial liquidity and aids in determining if the company can meet its obligations by comparing liquid assets to total debt. repayments, and preferred dividend.

-A simpler way of calculating FCFF is by subtracting capital expenditure from operating cash flow found in the cash flow statement.
+A simpler way of calculating FCFF is by subtracting capital expenditure from the operating cash flow found in the cash flow statement.

 Example of Free Cash Flow Yield (FCFY)

-Table 1: Free Cash Flow Yield calculation for Amazon
+Table 1: FCFY calculation for Amazon

 Source: FY17 Annual Report, Amazon

-Higher the amount of free cash flow, the greater the flexibility of the company to pursue growth opportunities during good times and smoothly tide over difficulties during bad times.
-A company with steady free cash flow yield can consider dividend payments, share buybacks, inorganic and organic growth opportunities and debt reduction.
-Thus cash flow yield provides a better indication of long-term valuation.
+Higher the amount of free cash flowCash FlowThe cash flow to the firm or equity after paying off all debts and commitments is referred to as free cash flow (FCF).
+It measures how much cash a firm makes after deducting its needed working capital and capital expenditures (CAPEX)., the greater the flexibility of the company to pursue growth opportunities during good times and smoothly tide over difficulties during bad times.
+A company with a steady free cash flow yield can consider dividend payments, share buybacks, inorganic and organic growth opportunitiesOrganic Growth OpportunitiesOrganic growth is the rate of growth that a company achieves by increasing sales revenue by increasing volume of products sold or by achieving greater operational efficiency leading to a reduction in the cost of production or any other internal improvement., and debt reduction.
+Thus, cash flow yield provides a better indication of long-term valuation.

 Table 2.
 Comparison Across Companies – FCFY

 A look at Table 2 reveals that while Alphabet remains the most attractive stock based on the difference between forward P/E ratioForward P/E RatioForward PE ratio uses the forecasted earnings per share of the company over the next 12 months for calculating the price-earnings ratio.
-Forward PE ratio formula = Price per share/Projected earnings per share and current P/E, Apple remains a safer bet considering high free cash flow yield.
-A more relevant measure would be to check the forward FCFY for better decision making.
-However, it is more important to compare companies within the same industry while doing relative valuation.
+Forward PE ratio formula = Price per share/Projected earnings per share and current P/E, Apple remains a safer bet considering its high free cash flow yield.
+A more relevant measure would be to check the forward FCFY for better decision-making.
+However, comparing companies within the same industry is more important while doing the relative valuation.